ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Method

 \subsection{Progressive Scene Graph Joint Learning}

 For the large-scale dynamic scene, we divide the entire scene into multi-local scene graphs.
 Whenever the camera moves to the bound of the current scene graph, we dynamically initialize a new neural scene graph and stop optimizing the previous ones.

+When encountering the same objects observed in two local scenes, we update only the dynamic object network in the current scene graph because the optimization of the previous scene graphs is frozen.
+To mitigate potential quality reduction in the former scene graph caused by this strategy, each subset contains some overlapping images, essential for achieving consistent reconstructions in the global scene.
+We also dynamically adjust local scene bounds during optimization.
+This helps prevent the undesired splitting of dynamic elements and optimizes the overall reconstruction process.

 In each local scene graph, we use color loss to optimize the representation model for the background and dynamic object node:

 In addition, we propose a lidar points projection loss to supervise our rendering depth and enhance the geometry consistency:

 where $\Pi()$ is the projection from 3D point $P_i$ to the depth of 2D pixel. $R_i$ is the set of rays with a valid depth projection value.
 Inspired by \cite{dnerf}, we also use ray distribution loss to minimize the KL divergence between the rendered ray distribution $h(t)$ and the noisy depth distribution: